 Skip to Content

-In Baltimore, pedestrians who are simply crossing the street, even at designated crosswalks, jogging alongside the street, walking through a parking lot, or walking on the sidewalk, are struck by motor vehicles of all types.
-Clearly, a pedestrian does not have the protection of a seat belt, the steel protection of a car, or even the safety of a motorcycle helmet.
+In Towson, Maryland, pedestrians face the risk of being struck by various types of motor vehicles, whether they are crossing the street at designated crosswalks, jogging alongside the road, walking through a parking lot, or strolling on the sidewalk.
+Unlike motorists, pedestrians lack the protection of seat belts, the sturdy structure of a car, or even the security of a motorcycle helmet.

-If you’ve been involved in a pedestrian accident, contact a Maryland pedestrian accident lawyer at Leppler Injury Law for help.
-We understand the law and are ready to fight for the rights to all of your financial compensation.
+If you find yourself involved in a pedestrian accident, Towson pedestrian accident lawyer John Leppler is ready to help.
+We are well-versed in the law and are committed to fighting for your rights to obtain full financial compensation.

 What Is a Pedestrian Accident?

 Several laws are in place to protect pedestrians from motorists.
 Unfortunately, no laws can physically stop reckless drivers from harming the people around them.
-If you are ever hit by a negligent driver while walking through Baltimore County, make sure you go after the responsible party with a personal injury lawyer.
+If you are ever hit by a negligent driver while walking through Towson, Maryland, make sure you go after the responsible party with a personal injury lawyer.

 A pedestrian accident may involve a driver hitting someone using the sidewalk.
 Even if the pedestrian is crossing the road, a driver can still be liable for hitting them under certain circumstances.
 Note that a pedestrian does not necessarily need to be on foot.